AnticOwl/anticowl.github.io/_Wip/2025-01-21-Alien-Isolation.md

 ### Note About ReShade
 The game can crash after taking 2 or 3, or maybe 4 shots.
 This because the space needed in the game memory goes above the 2 gigabyte alllowed by the 32 bit.
 Workaround would be to take your shots in BMP.
-Be warned that the files could be **VERY** large.
+Be warned that the files can be **VERY** large.
 <p></p>
 A special thanks to Ryan J Gray and Matt Filler for their precious help!